-Level Pronunciation Structure Vocabulary Fluency Comprehension Interactions Expert (Level 6) rhythm, and intonation, though possibly Both basic and complex grammatical structures and sentence patterns are consistently well controlled. accuracy are sufficient to communicate with a natural, effortless flow.
+Level Pronunciation Structure Vocabulary Fluency Comprehension Interactions Expert (Level 6) rhythm, and intonation, though possibly Both basic and complex grammatical structures and sentence patterns are consistently well controlled. accuracy are sufficient to communicate effectively on a wide variety of familiar and unfamiliar topics. with a natural, effortless flow.
 Varies speech flow for stylistic effect, e.g. to emphasise a point.
-Uses appropriate discourse markers and consistently accurate in nearly all contexts and includes comprehension of linguistic and cultural subtleties.
-Interacts with ease in nearly all situations.
-Is sensitive to verbal and non-verbal cues, and responds to them appropriately.
-Extended (Level 5) though influenced by the first language or structures and sentence patterns are consistently well controlled.
-Complex structures are attempted but with accuracy are sufficient to communicate effectively on common, concrete, and work-related topics.
-Para- Able to speak at length with relative ease on familiar topics, but may not vary speech flow as a stylistic device.
-Can make use of appropriate discourse markers or connectors. accurate on common, concrete, and work- related topics and mostly accurate when the speaker is Responses are immediate, appropriate, and informative.
-Manages the speaker/listener relationship effectively.
+Uses appropriate discourse markers and consistently accurate in nearly all contexts and includes comprehension of linguistic and cultural sensitive to verbal and non-verbal cues, and Extended (Level 5) Pronunciation, stress, rhythm, and intonation, though influenced by the first language or regional variation, rarely interfere with ease of understanding. structures and sentence patterns are consistently well controlled.
+Complex structures are attempted but with to communicate effectively on common, concrete, and work-related topics.
+Para- with relative ease on familiar topics, but may not vary speech flow as a stylistic device.
+Can make use of appropriate discourse markers or accurate on common, concrete, and work-related topics and mostly accurate when the speaker is and informative.
+Manages the

-Level Pronunciation Structure Vocabulary Fluency Comprehension Interactions Operation al (Level 4) are influenced by the first language or regional variation but only sometimes structures and sentence patterns are used creatively and are usually well controlled.
+Level Pronunciation Structure Vocabulary Fluency Comprehension Interactions Operation al (Level 4) rhythm, and intonation are influenced by the first language or regional variation but only sometimes structures and sentence patterns are used creatively and are usually well controlled.
 Errors may occur, particularly in unusual or unexpected circumstances, but accuracy are usually sufficient to communicate effectively on common, concrete, and work-related topics.
 Can often paraphrase successfully appropriate tempo.
 There may be occasional loss of fluency on transition from rehearsed or formulaic speech to spontaneous interaction, but this does not prevent effective communication.
 Can make limited use of discourse markers and mostly accurate on common, concrete, and work-related topics when the accent or variety used is sufficiently intelligible for an international community of users.
 When the speaker is confronted with a linguistic or situational complication or an and informative.
 Initiates and maintains exchanges even when dealing with an unexpected turn of events.
-Deals adequately with apparent misunderstandings by checking, confirming, or
+Deals adequately with apparent misunderstandings by checking, confirming, or clarifying.